pankosmia/desktop-app-template/README.md

-# desktop-app-template
+# desktop-app-pithekos
-This template is designed to be forked for Desktop App repos built on Pankosmia.
+This app is built on Pankosmia.

-Choose a repo-name of 30 characters or less to prevent **Windows developers** from needing to clone to a shorter local repo name.
-The windows cargo build c compiler requires repos names of 30 characters or less.

 ## Environment requirements for this repo